Prasanth Nair

-Early life
+Early and personal life

-Prasanth Balakrishnan Nair was born in Nemmara, Palakkad, Kerala on 26 August 1976 to Vilambil Balakrishnan Nair, a retired engineer.
-He spent a portion of his childhood in Kuwait but had to return to India after the Iraqi invasion of Kuwait in 1990.
-After his return, he attended the Chinmaya Vidyalaya, Pallavur, and ranked as one of the toppers in the SSLC examinations in 1992.
-After completing school, he attended the NSS College of Engineering for seven months before appearing in the UPSC NDA exam.
+Prasanth Balakrishnan Nair was born in Nemmara, Palakkad, Kerala on 26 August 1976 to Vilambil Balakrishnan Nair.
+He spent a portion of his childhood in Kuwait before his family returned to India after the Iraqi invasion of Kuwait in 1990.
+He completed his schooling at Chinmaya Vidyalaya in Pallavur.
+After completing school, he attended the NSS College of Engineering for seven months before he appeared for and cleared the National Defence Academy and Naval Academy Examination.